Q: What is 'Norbert's gambit' and why are we talking about it?

 Make sure that in your account settings, you have the option "currency of transaction" checked off (which it should be by default, but still a good idea to check) to ensure your discount brokerage doesn't automatically convert the money back to CAD upon selling the DLR.U.TO.
 At Questrade, this setting can be found on the 'Account Management' page (in myQuestrade, under My Accounts).
 This step is not required for non-registered accounts (aka Margin accounts) at Questrade since the currency settlement is "currency of transaction" by default.

 Sell DLR.U.TO.
 Selling ETFs at Questrade costs a maximum of $9.95 CAD commission per trade (+ ECN fees).
 The commission will end up being paid using US dollars as a part of the sale of DLR.U.TO ($4.95 USD + ECN fees; the last time I did Norbert's Gambit in 2018, I was charged just over $15 as a 'commission' which included the ECN fees).
 Use an ask 'limit order' (as opposed to a market order) to avoid additional ECN fees.
 This is the step where it can pay off to be patient.
 Units of DLR.U.TO rarely fluctuate in price (like DLR.TO does) and generally remains constant so it is very predictable as to what the bid and ask prices will be.
 This is because DLR.TO reflects the changes in the exchange rate between CAD and USD, while DLR.U.TO is what DLR.TO is weighed against so it doesn't change (e.g. for 1USD = 1.(XX) CDN, you'll see the USD remains constant at 1).
 I use Yahoo Finance to check out any trends in this ETF (here is the link to DLR-U.TO at Yahoo Finance).
 For example, if you look at the last month (August 2017) in which DLR-U.TO was traded (check the graph below from Yahoo Finance which also allows you to see the volume of trades), you will notice that the highest that DLR.U.TO units have been traded at is 9.94 and the lowest it has been traded at is 9.93.
 I do NOT recommend immediately setting your ask limit order at the current bid price in order to make a quick sale.
-If you are willing to be patient, you will eventually sell at the higher price (9.94) based on the data from Yahoo Finance so set your limit order at that price.
-However, this could take more than one day so you will have to place your order more than once.
-It is an especially good idea to be patiend when selling a large amount of DLR.U.TO.
+If you are willing to be patient, you will most likely sell at the higher price (9.94) based on the data from Yahoo Finance so set your limit order at that price.
+However, this could take several days (and sometimes even a week or more) so you will have to place your order more than once.
+It is an especially good idea to be patient when selling a large amount of DLR.U.TO.
 If you are selling 1000 units of DLR.U.TO, then there is a 10 dollar difference between selling at 9.93 per unit ($9930) and 9.94 per unit ($9940).
 For every 1000 additional units you sell on top of this, it is an additional $10 difference between the two prices.
 This would be on top of the additional ECN fees ($0.004/unit) that you would incur for reducing liquidity by placing your ask limit order at the current bid price.
 So in the end, some people (myself included) will take a $10-20 hit (for 1000-2000 units) in order to sell quicker, rather than have to potentially wait multiple days to get the best possible price.
 If I was selling 10,000+ units then I would be more willing to be patient ($100+ difference).

 You now have U.S. dollars in your account that you can use to buy stocks/ETFs that are listed on the NYSE, NASDAQ, etc. in USD.
 You can buy ETFs/stocks with the US dollars immediately after selling DLR.U (the DLR.U sale will technically settle on the trade date + 2 business days, but the purchase of VTI will also settle on the trade date + 2 business days so there's no need to worry about paying any interest)